The value of content marketing

 The bottom line

-The Forrester Research study concludes that focusing on relationship building and maintenance is the key to effective content marketing.
-The study concludes that once marketers move to a strategy built around relationship building through content marketing, rather than one focused exclusively on the acquisition of new customers they more than understand the value of it.
+Focusing on relationship building and maintenance is the key to effective content marketing.
+Once marketers move to a strategy built around relationship building through content marketing, rather than one focused exclusively on the acquisition of new customers, the results speak for themselves.
 Effective content marketing boosts brand visibility and attracts prospects interested in the solutions offered by your company – exactly the sort of people any company wants as customers.

 Download more free tips on digital marketing here.